ExtremeFLOW/neko/doc/pages/case-file.md

 `start_time`        | Time at which to start gathering statistics.                         | Positive real     | 0
 `sampling_interval` | Interval, in timesteps, for sampling the flow fields for statistics. | Positive integer  | 10

+## Simulation components
+Simulation components enable the user to perform various additional operations, which are not strictly necessary to run the solver.
+An example could be computing and output of additional fields, e.g. vorticity.

+A full list of available components and their setup is provided in a sperate page of the manual.